bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 highly recommend.
 While Code Complete (2nd edition) covers object-oriented design, I feel that Martin's book does a much better job of covering the essence of object-orientation.
-In my opinion, the greatest contribution of this book is in Chapters 7-9, and 20.
+In my opinion, the greatest contribution of this book is in chapters 7-9, and 20.
 In these chapters, Martin defines eleven different principals of object-oriented design; five of these are related to individual classes, and the remaining six are related to collections of classes (i.e. packages).
 These eleven principles are: